ejfisc/Multi-Clipboard-Automatic-Messages/README.md

 ### Chapter 6 Project from Automate the Boring Stuff with Python

 ### Description
 This is a python script that creates a clipboard that stores multiple messages at once.
+You can use a batch file in Windows to automate this process.
 This will be useful if you do a lot of repetitive typing when responding to emails for example.

 ### Get Started
 This uses the 3rd party pyperclip module which gives us access to control over the clipboard.
 You can install this entering 'pip install --user pyperclip' into your